Human–animal hybrid: Literature

+Television

+On a more everyday life tone, featuring human-animal hybrids of mythological beings having common human experiences, A Centaur's Life, known in Japan as Centaur's Worries (セントールの悩み, Sentōru no Nayami), is a Japanese slice of life comedy manga series by Kei Murayama.
+The series has been serialized in Tokuma Shoten's Monthly Comic Ryū magazine since February 2011, and is published in English by Seven Seas Entertainment.
+An anime television series adaptation by Haoliners Animation League aired in Japan from July to September 2017.

+Films

-The 1986 horror film The Fly features a deformed and monstrous human-animal hybrid, played by actor Jeff Goldblum.
+The 1986 horror film The Fly features a deformed and monstrous human-fly hybrid, played by actor Jeff Goldblum.
 His character, scientist Seth Brundle, undergoes a teleportation experiment that goes awry and fuses him at a fundamental genetic level with a common fly caught besides him.
 Brundle experiences drastic mutations as a result that horrify him.
 Movie critic Gerardo Valero has written that the famous horror work, "released at the dawn of the AIDS epidemic", "was seen by many as a metaphor for the disease" while also playing on bodily fears about dismemberment and coming apart that human beings inherently share.

+The H. P. Lovecraft–inspired movie Dagon, released in 2001, additionally features grotesque hybrid beings.